MoneyGeek Analysis:

 Advertising & Editorial Disclosure

 On any road, you will likely encounter your fair share of good and bad drivers.
 From distracted driving to driving under the influence, there are a variety of ways that our driving can quickly go from good to bad.
 But bad driving isn’t just frustrating — it can also have deadly consequences.
-According to the National Highway Traffic Safety Administration (NHTSA), 42,795 people died in motor vehicle crashes in 2022 alone.
+According to estimates by the National Highway Traffic Safety Administration (NHTSA), 40,990 people died in motor vehicle crashes in 2023.

-• Montana has the worst drivers in the country.
-Although most drivers in the state have car insurance coverage, the state ranked poorly for safe driving habits.
+• New Mexico has the worst drivers in the country, along with the lowest rate of insured drivers.
+The state also ranked poorly for safe driving habits.

-• New Mexico and South Carolina have the second and third-worst drivers overall, with the former receiving the lowest Safe Driving Habits score and the latter receiving the lowest Safe Driving Choices score in the country.
+• South Carolina and Wyoming have the second and third-worst drivers overall, with the former receiving the lowest Safe Driving Choices score and the latter receiving the second-lowest Safe Driving Habits score in the country.

 States With the Safest Drivers in the US